 What are the benefits of a Sweet Life Loan or HECM loan and is it right for me?

-- A Sweet Life Loan is the perfect loan option for an individual 62 years an older looking to increase their cash flow, stay in their home and enjoy life in the golden years.
-A Sweet Life Loan is right for you if want these benefits:
+- A Sweet Life Loan is the perfect loan option for an individual 62 years and older looking to increase their cash flow, stay in their home and enjoy life in the golden years.
+Additionally, a this loan option is right for you if want these benefits:

 - Stay in your home

 - Protect your home from market declines

 - Want more income without affecting Social Security and Medicare benefits

 - Choose what type of cash disbursement

 - Many more benefits…..Please call or fill out form for more information.

 Does the lender take title to my home?